-- Continue sampling for chlorophyll a and total phosphorus on Grand Lake.
-Discontinue sampling for total suspended solids. - Keep the rest of the monitoring plan for Grand Lake the same. - Continue sampling for total phosphorus, total suspended solids, and E. Coli on Ploof's Creek South and Johannes Creek. - Designate volunteers to be trained by SRWD staff to take samples during rain events.
-This will increase the likelihood of these samples being collected as it has been difficult for SRWD staff to get to these sites during the initial flush of a rain event. - Continue discharge/flow measurements when conditions allow. - Continue monitoring plan for 3 years.
-This will provide a 5 year data set which could include E.Coli analysis, which has not been completed with the existing two years worth of data due to a shortage of data points.
+- Continue sampling for chlorophyll a and total phosphorus on Grand Lake. - Keep the rest of the monitoring plan for Grand Lake the same. - Continue sampling for total phosphorus, total suspended solids, and E. Coli on Ploof's Creek South and Johannes Creek. - Designate volunteers to be trained by SRWD staff to take samples during rain events.
+This will increase the likelihood of these samples being collected as it has been difficult for SRWD staff to get to these sites during the initial flush of a rain event. - Continue discharge/flow measurements when conditions allow.